LesterGallagher/LesterGallagher.github.io/_posts/2019-02-17-the-real-guide-to-creating-a-website-with-free-hosting-2019.md

 ![](/uploads/namecheap-nameservers.png)

-Go back to cloudflare and wait untill cloudflare completes your nameserver setup.
+Go back to cloudflare, click "continue", and wait untill cloudflare completes your nameserver setup.
 This can take a (very) long time.
 If it's not immediately working just give it an hour's worth of time.

 ![](/uploads/cname-www.png)

 You need to add three records to your DNS table.

 1. Add an "A" record by clicking the dropdown in the top left in the above image and give it the name of your domain in my example it's "esstudio.site".
 Make sure you don't include any slashes or the "https://" part of the url.
-In the value field put in "192.30.252.153".
+In the value field, put in "192.30.252.153".
 2. Add another "A" record by clicking the dropdown in the top left in the above image and give it the name of your domain in my example it's "esstudio.site".
 Make sure you don't include any slashes or the "https://" part of the url.
 In the value field put in "192.30.252.154".
 3. Finally, add a CNAME record with the name "www".
-In the value field, put in the name of your github account plus ".github.io" as seen in the image above.
+In the value field, put in the name of your github username plus ".github.io" If you don't have a github account, you can do this after step 3.

 For all the recods keep the TTL setting at "Automatic TTL".